VoronDesign/VoronUsers/printer_mods/4k0b/StealthburnerDragonPiezoProbing/README.md

 ## Overview
 This mod integrates a piezo sensor into the Stealthburner Dragon toolhead so that the nozzle can be used as Z probe.
 The electronics from https://www.precisionpiezo.co.uk is needed to generate a trigger signal.

 A mechanically modified piezo ring intended for ultrasonic welding or cleaning is used as sensor element.
+It is sandwiched between the toolhead printed parts and the dragon hotend.

 __Advantages:__
 - No Z-height adjustment needed because the nozzle is the probe.